Fernanda-Kipper/VSCodeExtension-ReactSnippets/README.md

 - TypeScript React (.tsx)
 ### Snippets

-📌The snippet result can differ while you are an Typescript or Javascript file because some snippets come with props declaration when file extension is (.ts) or (.tsx)
+📌The snippet result can differ depending whether you are in a Typescript or Javascript file because some snippets come with props declaration. when file extension is (.ts) or (.tsx)

 |                    Shortcut | Result                                                                       |